8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 2. Identify distorted thinking

-When we get stressed and anxious, our brain often starts exaggerating the situation and thinking only of worst case scenarios – no matter how untrue or unlikely they are to happen.
+When we get stressed and anxious, our brain often starts exaggerating the situation and thinking only about worst-case scenarios – no matter how unlikely they are to happen.

 To help you calm and redirect your thoughts, focus on identifying cognitive distortions.

-Cognitive distortions are unhealthy thought habits that cause emotional upset, like:
+Cognitive distortions are unhealthy thought habits that cause emotional upset, such as:

 • All-or-nothing thinking, over-catastrophized thinking – “I’m totally incompetent.
 I’ll never do a good job as a caregiver.“